jameshughes89/cs101/site/topics/debug/debug.rst

     solve the problem caused by your incorrect assumptions.

-Delta debugging
+Delta Debugging
 ---------------

-* Still stuck? (or don't want to try Pencil & Paper debug?)
-* Here's another approach:
+* Another strategy is *Delta Debugging*
+* Delta Debugging is a relatively sophisticated debugging strategy, but we can use it in a simple way
+* The main goal is to try to isolate, systematically, where the issue is arising
+* The strategy we can use is

-    * Comment out your whole function (by preceding every line with ``#`` )
+    * Comment out every line of code and run it (obviously it will do nothing)
-    * Run it.
-    * (of course, nothing happens)
+    * *Un*-comment out a logical unit of code and run it

-    * Now uncomment a single "semantic unit".
-No more than a line or two.
+        * This should only be a line or two of code
-    * Maybe add a ``print`` after the uncommented lines
+        * Maybe add a ``print``

-    * Run it.
-    * Did it do what you expect?
+    * Did it do what you expected?

         * No?
-You've found at least one problem
+You found at least part of the problem
         * Yes?
-Repeat the above process: uncomment a tiny bit of the function, run it, and check that it's doing what you think it is.

-* You should code like this in the first place, but if you were bad and didn't here is a way to kinda' go back and address it.
+Keep looking

+* You may have realized that this is effectively the recommended coding strategy from earlier in the course

+    * Write only a few lines at a time and validate that it is working correctly with tests

 Rubber Duck Debugging